lukaskubanek/OrderedDictionary/README.md

 - Xcode 11 or later
 - iOS 8 or later / macOS 10.10 or later

-*For support of older Swift version please refer to older versions of this library.
-For Swift 4.2 use version 3.x and for Swift 4.0-4.1 use version 2.x.*
+*For support of older Swift versions, please refer to older versions of this library.
+For Swift 4.2, use version 3.x, and for Swift 4.0-4.1, use version 2.x.*

-*The requirements for Xcode and OS versions apply only when the library is integrated as a framework or via the Xcode project.*
+*The requirements for Xcode and OS versions only apply when the library is integrated as a framework or via the Xcode project.*

 ## Installation